Caribbean professionals and scenes related to barbados 2025 election ai in Barbados

 5. Engage with the Community

 Join Barbados' growing AI and technology community.
-Attend meetups, participate in hackathons, follow AI Barbados for the latest news and events, and connect with fellow Bajans who are exploring how AI can improve their lives and livelihoods.
+Attend meetups, participate in hackathons, follow AI Barbados for the latest news and events, and connect with fellow Bajans already working out how AI can improve their lives and livelihoods.

 6. Think About AI Ethics